 My boyfriend blocked me on all his social media one time we fought.
 We made up but he is still blocking me on all his social media accounts.
 When I asked him why, he said he would reinvite me when he feels like it.
 We are in a long distance relationship with about 9000 miles between us too.
 Is this normal?
 Should I be worried?

 A: No it’s not normal and it’s extremely childish of him.
 It sounds like there is something on his social media accounts he doesn’t want you to see.

 You say you have ‘made up’ but if that’s the case he has no excuse for blocking you on his accounts.

 I would ask him for the last time to reinstate you and if he still will not, I think it’s time to end the relationship and find someone else.

-Q: I’ve been in a 3 year relationships with a 24 year old.
+Q: I’ve been in a 3-year relationship with a 24-year-old.
 I’m 52.
 We can’t seem to make it work.
 He says it’s because I need to be submissive.
 I disagree.
 What do I do?

 A: I am your age and to be honest I would not consider a relationship with someone as young as 24.
 You are both at completely different places in your life.